tytydraco/yessleep/out/The_Nestor_Family_Are_Awake.md

 “What do you mean permanent?”

-“I mean permanent.”
+“I mean mind altering permanent.”
 Caine got closer—- and the boy in front of me turned around, his identity finally bleeding into view.

 I recognised him.
 His lips formed a smile.